furrz/hypnospiral/README.md

 ### Jank / Gotchas

+The hypnospiral visualizer uses several bits of tooling in unintended ways, so do keep these potentially flaky bits in mind when working with the project:

 #### Pre-renderer Jank

-In order to optimize SEO and apparent loading times, this project uses webpack to pre-render the landing page.
+In order to optimize SEO and apparent loading times, while still allowing the app to be hosted as a static site, this project uses webpack to pre-render the landing page.
 For this reason, two builds are made when building the project: first, a compile-side build, for pre-rendering, and then the browser-side build.